-CWRU Pride LGBT Alumni Network
+CWRU Pride: The LGBT Alumni Network

 Who we are

-The CWRU Pride LGBT Alumni Network fosters connections with the LGBT alumni community through events, networking opportunities and other special activities while supporting university initiatives for current LGBT students at CWRU.
+The CWRU Pride: The LGBT Alumni Network fosters connections with the LGBT alumni community through events, networking opportunities and other special activities while supporting university initiatives for current LGBT students at CWRU.
 CWRU Pride welcomes all CWRU alumni and friends interested in supporting excellence in education, and building pride and community.

 Get Involved/Contact Us